Attorney-General (New Zealand): History

 The post of Attorney-General has existed since the separation of New Zealand as a distinct Crown Colony from New South Wales.
-It is a distinct position from that of Minister of Justice, although the two posts are sometimes held by the same person, for example, Martyn Finlay who held both positions from 1972 to 1975.
+It is a distinct position from that of Minister of Justice, although the two posts are sometimes held by the same person, for example, Martyn Finlay held both positions from 1972 to 1975.

 Historically, the post could be held either by a politician or by a senior jurist, but today, it is invariably held by a member of Parliament.
 The Attorney-General is a member of the Executive Council and is usually appointed as a member of the Cabinet.
 (An exception is when David Lange was appointed Attorney-General outside Cabinet from 1989 to 1990.)

-By tradition, persons appointed to the position of Attorney-General have been lawyers.
-Only two former Attorneys-General have not been lawyers, most recently Dr. Michael Cullen who held the post in 2005 and again from 2006 to 2008.
-In November 1906, when Albert Pitt died, there were no suitable members of the legal profession in Parliament.
+By tradition, persons appointed Attorney-General have been lawyers.
+Only two attorneys-general have not been lawyers, Prime Minister George Forbes who held the post from 1933 until 1935 and most recently Michael Cullen who held the post in 2005 and again from 2006 to 2008.
+In November 1906, when Albert Pitt died, there was no lawyer in the governing Liberal Party who was free take up the position.
 Hence Joseph Ward appointed John Findlay to the Legislative Council on 23 November 1906 and appointed him Attorney-General and Colonial Secretary on the same day.

 The table below is an incomplete listing of New Zealand politicians who have held political appointment as Attorney-General since 1856.
 It does not show non-political attorneys-general.
-There were two previous Attorneys-General before responsible government was introduced in New Zealand in 1856: Francis Fisher who held office for less than one year in 1841, and William Swainson who held office until 7 May 1856.
+There were two previous attorneys-general before responsible government was introduced in New Zealand in 1856: Francis Fisher who held office for less than one year in 1841, and William Swainson who held office until 7 May 1856.
 Peter Wilkinson was the half-brother of his successor, Jim McLay.